SeLite/SeLite.github.io/SeleniumIDEtips.md

 # Clipboard And Indent
 [Components](Components) > [Clipboard And Indent](Components#clipboard-and-indent) enables clipboard sharing between Selenium IDE and other applications.
 Otherwise Selenium IDE doesn't accept Selenese commands/comments passed through clipboard from another Selenium IDE instance when [using multiple Selenium IDEs in parallel](#using-multiple-selenium-ides-in-parallel).

-It enables Selenese commands/comments to be indented with spaces into blocks, through menu or by pressing right or left arrow.
+It supports Selenese commands/comments to be indented with spaces into blocks, through menu or by pressing right or left arrow.
 It automatically indents and unindents structured commands that come with [SelBlocks Global](SelBlocksGlobal).

+When saving cases (as HTML), it transforms comments from HTML comments to table cells (with `class="comment"`).
+That brings three benefits:

+ * When you open a case in a browser, the comments show up.
+ * It allows `--` and special characters in comments.
+ * You can compare changes in your cases with HTML diff tool [DaisyDiff](https://github.com/DaisyDiff/DaisyDiff) ( see also its [wiki](http://daisydiff.github.io/)).

+This feature is backwards compatible, but not forward compatible.
+Once you save a case with Clipboard And Indent, it can be open only with Clipboard And Indent.

 # Using multiple Selenium IDEs in parallel
 A running Firefox instance can show only one standard Selenium IDE window.
 Yet, viewing/editing different [cases][case] in multiple Selenium IDE windows (at the same time) increases productivity.
 It's beneficial for restructuring scripts (e.g. into Selenese functions), or as a reference for cases.
 Several ways exist for it, varying in intuitiveness, simplicity and accessibility.
 Some involve multiple running instances of Firefox, with separate profiles.